open-source-labs/SeeQR/roadmap.md

     - resolve issue of creating additional columns for each constraint (mostly mysql)

-    - rds pg cloud queries seem to be creating the tables in more than just the selected database.
+    - rds pg cloud queries not set up

     - rds my sql cloud queries wont let you create multiple tables at once. as in you have to create one table, then make another query to make your second table.

-    - when you create a new cloud pg database, it seems to have all the other databases tables aswell.
+    - when you create a new cloud pg database, it seems to have all the other databases tables as well.

 - 3D visualization: